Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 In this easy embroidery tutorial, I want to teach you how to machine embroider a shirt

 T-shirt embroidery is relatively easy, fast, fun, and a great way to personalize clothing.
 The biggest reason I bought my first embroidery machine was so I could embroider shirts for my girls.
 I love adding monograms, cartoon characters, and even just cute designs.

 In this tutorial, I’m embroidering a shirt for my youngest daughter for Valentine’s Day.
 I sewed on some pompom trim on the base of the shirt and two ribbon bows on the arms to make it even snazzier!

 Here’s what you’ll need to gather before starting to embroider.

 - Embroidery machine for shirts and hoop (choose the smallest hoop to fit your design)

-- Embroidery design (check out my list of where to download embroidery freebies!
-I got my monster design from Embroideres.com.)
+- Embroidery design (I got my monster design from Embroideres.com.)